Steroid drug hailed as 'breakthrough' for seriously ill COVID-19 patients

 “This is a (trial) result that shows that if patients who have COVID-19 and are on ventilators or are on oxygen are given dexamethasone, it will save lives, and it will do so at a remarkably low cost,” said Martin Landray, an Oxford University professor co-leading the trial, known as the RECOVERY trial.

-“It’s going to be very hard for any drug really to replace this, given that for less than 50 pounds ($63), you can treat eight patients and save a life,” he said in an online briefing.
+“For less than 50 pounds ($63), you can treat eight patients and save a life,” he said in an online briefing.
+One death would be prevented in every 25 COVID-19 patients on oxygen that received the drug, he calculated.

 His co-lead investigator, Peter Horby, called dexamethasone “a major breakthrough.”

-There are currently no approved treatments or vaccines for COVID-19, the disease caused by the new coronavirus, which has killed more than 431,000 people globally.
+No treatment for COVID-19, the disease caused by the new coronavirus, which has killed more than 431,000 people globally, has been shown to reduce the mortality of the disease, although Gilead Sciences Inc’s (GILD.O) remdesivir shortened the recovery time for hospital patients.

-England’s chief medical officer, Chris Whitty, said Tuesday’s announcement was “the most important trial result for COVID-19 so far.”
+“This blows remdesivir out of the water in terms of the effect size and the kind of effect,” said Dr. Mark Wurfel, professor of medicine at the University of Washington.

-His deputy, Jonathan Van-Tam, said the results highlighted the importance of properly conducted clinical trials and robust data.
+Wurfel cautioned that it is important that the data be released and reviewed, “but this magnitude of improvement in mortality for a critically ill population is about the largest effect size that we’ve ever seen,” he said.

 The RECOVERY trial compared outcomes of around 2,100 patients who were randomly assigned to get the steroid, with those of around 4,300 patients who did not get it.